 - A. In addition to any communication requirements specified elsewhere in these rules, the case manager shall be responsible for the following communications: - 1.
-The case manager shall inform the eligibility enrollment specialist of any and all changes affecting the participation of an individual receiving services in SEP Agency-served programs, including changes in income, within one (1) working day after the case manager learns of the change.
+The case manager shall inform the eligibility enrollment specialist of any and all changes effecting the individual receiving services' participation in SEP agency-administered programs, including changes in income, within one (1) working day after the case manager learns of the change.
 The case manager shall provide the eligibility enrollment specialist with copies of the certification page of the approved ULTC-100.2 form. - 2.
-If the individual has an open adult protective services (APS) case at the county department of social services, the case manager shall keep the individual's APS worker informed of the individual's status and shall participate in mutual staffing of the individual's case. - 3.
-The case manager shall inform the individual's physician of any significant changes in the individual's condition or needs. - 4.
+If the individual has an open adult protective services (APS) case at the county department of social services, the case manager shall keep the individual's APS worker informed of the individual's status and shall participate in mutual staffing of the individual's case. - The case manager shall inform the individual's physician of any significant changes in the individual's condition or needs. - 4.
 The case manager shall report to the Colorado Department of Public Health and Environment (CDPHE) any congregate facility which is not licensed.

-8.393.5 LEVEL OF CARE ELIGIBILITY DETERMINATION
+8.393.5 FUNCTIONAL ELIGIBILITY DETERMINATION

 - A. The SEP Agency shall be responsible for the following: - 1.
-Ensuring that the Level of Care Screen is completed in the IMS in accordance with Section 8.401.1 and justifies that the individual seeking or receiving services is eligible or ineligible for admission to or continued stay in an applicable LTSS program. - Once the assessment is complete in the IMS, the case manager shall generate a Level of Care Eligibility Determination in the IMS within three (3) business days for hospital discharge to a Nursing Facility, within six (6) business days for Nursing Facility discharge and within eleven (11) business days of receipt of referral. - 3.
-If the assessment indicates approval, the SEP Agency shall notify the appropriate parties. - 4.
-If the assessment indicates denial, the SEP Agency shall notify the appropriate parties in accordance with 8.393.3.A.2. - 5.
-If the individual or individual's legally authorized representative appeals, the SEP Agency shall process the appeal request, according to Section 8.057.
+Ensuring that the ULTC 100.2 is completed in the IMS in accordance with Section 8.401.1 and justifies that the individual seeking or receiving services should be approved or disapproved for admission or continued stay to an applicable LTSS program.

+- 2. Once the assessment is complete in the IMS, the case manager shall generate a certification page in the IMS within three (3) business days for hospital discharge to a Nursing Facility, within six (6) days for Nursing Facility discharge and within eleven (11) business days of receipt of referral. - 3.
+If the assessment indicates approval, SEP agency shall notify the appropriate parties in accordance with Section 8.393.3.A.2 and 8.383.4.4. - 4.
+If the assessment indicates denial, the SEP agency shall notify the appropriate parties in accordance with 8.393.3.A.2 and 8.383.4. - 5.
+If the individual or individual's designated representative appeals, the SEP shall process the request, according to Section 8.057.